pschapman/JFIT-ZTP/README.md

 **Proposed Solution -**  Simply send the correct number of each device model to a site.
 Have the field team install equipment according to documented plans and use ZTP to deploy the appropriate configuration.
 This is where JFIT-ZTP comes in.
 The field team will create the serial-to-hostname mapping by entering the data in JotForm from their smartphones.
 JFIT-ZTP will pick up the new entries from JotForm and apply the configuration to ZTP automatically.
 (NOTE: DOA failure rates are typically 0.1%, so the field team should be supplied with spares to ensure completion on the first visit.)

 ## Mechanism
 JFIT-ZTP allows for CLI style or external keystore (CSV) style configuration of ZTP.
 In CLI style, Jotform data is mapped to CLI commands (see image below).
 In CSV style, Jotform data is mapped to fields in the external keystore.
 After updates are made to ZTP, the ZTP service is automatically restarted.
+Custom variables can be used by the Jinja2 template engine to make dynamic changes to device configurations.

 After updates to ZTP are executed the JotForm submissions are marked "read".
 This limits the returned data for each execution of JFIT-ZTP and speeds up processing.